Facebook Falls After Missing Q2 Sales Estimates (NASDAQ:FB)

 - The company had $42.31 billion in cash and cash equivalents at the end of Q2.

 At time of publication, Facebook's stock traded around $200.69, down 7.6 percent in the after-hours session.
-Twitter Inc (NYSE: TWTR) was also moving lower, down about 1.6 percent.
+Twitter Inc (NYSE: TWTR) was also moving lower.

+During the company's conference call, Facebook's sell-off accelerated.
+The stock was down more than 23 percent as of 5:50 pm.
+ET, after the company warned it sees QoQ high-single digit sales growth decelerating in the second half of the year.

 Related Links: